-A motion to recommend to the Executive Board approval of the nomination of Mrs. Leslie Lambert to fill the vacant City of Bisbee position on the Advisory Council on Aging.
+A motion to approve the nomination of Mrs. Leslie Lambert to fill the vacant City of Bisbee position on the Advisory Council on Aging.

-SUBJECT: DE-DESIGNATION UNDER SECTION 208 OF THE CLEAN WATER
+MEMO TO: FROM: EXECUTIVE BOARD RANDY HEISS, EXECUTIVE DIRECTOR DATE: AUGUST 9, 2017 SUBJECT: DE-DESIGNATION UNDER SECTION 208 OF THE CLEAN WATER ACT

-ACT